OSGeo/OSGeoLive-doc/doc/quickstart/mapserver_quickstart.rst

     END
   END

-Now we have 2 layer definitions in our MapFile.
+Now we have 2 layer definitions in our Mapfile.
 Note that the new one we just added has the "STATUS" property set to "ON".
 That means that unless we specifically request it, it won't be rendered.